ronaldoussoren/py2app/README.txt

   using `pip <http://pypi.python.org/pypi/pip>` or the setuptools install option ``--single-version-externally-managed``.

+- the bundle template now supports python3, based on a patch by Virgil Dupras.

+- alias builds no longer use Carbon Aliases and therefore are supported with python3 as well (patch by Virgil Dupras)

 Bug fixes:

 - Do not compile ``.nib`` files, it is not strictly needed and